Profy8712/django-comments-spa/README.md

 - Backend API is proxied through Nginx
 - WebSocket connections are supported over **WSS**

-This setup reflects a **realistic production environment** suitable for:
-- backend test assignments
-- portfolio projects
-- internal tools
-- small to medium workloads

 ---

 ## 🌐 Public Access

 The application is available via a public domain name.

----

 ### Frontend (SPA)